thebobfather2/buildtorarity/README.md

   <li>Creating a tool that allows holders to submit primary NFTs and secondary trait NFTs for upgrades that will improve the desirability and rarity ranking of the primary NFT, therefor increasing its value.
 We have built two versions of this tool - one does not require the holders to send the primary NFT as we can update it simply using the mint address, but for this particular package we will use the version that sends both the primary and secondary trait NFTs together for simplicity's sake.</li>
 </ul>

+## Roadmap
+Please check out the issues tab in GitHub to read more about our plans for how this tool will evolve.

 ## Example Project:
 https://www.bobbyrabbits.com/#/EddFox